leductan-nguyen/Automatic-Fan-Control/README.md

 **!!!
 Be careful OLED pins positions are not the same on different versions**
 #### 3. Arduino <---> Relay
- - VCC ---> Arduino VCC
+ - VCC ---> Arduino 5V
  - GND ---> Arduino GND
  - S (Signal) ---> Arduino PIN 3
 #### 4. Power <----> Fan <---> Relay
-- Power GND ---> Fan GND
+- Power Neutral ---> Fan Neutral
+- Power Line ---> Relay NO or NC
--
+- Relay C
 Depends on which behavior that you want :

  - **always ON**